questdb/py-questdb-client/docs/sender.rst

 When using the HTTP protocol, the server will send back an error message if the data is invalid or if there is a problem with the server.
-This will be raised as an :class:`questdb.ingress.IngressError` exception.
+This will be raised as an :class:`IngressError <questdb.ingress.IngressError>` exception.

 The HTTP layer will also attempt retries, configurable via the :ref:`retry_timeout <sender_conf_request>` parameter.`